-You can pay utility or any other bills without going to the banks, service provider, or post office.
+You can pay utility or other bills without going to the banks, service provider, or post office.
 There are pay boxes where you choose the service and slide the cash.
 Easy peasy!
-One pay box even enables you to directly buy train tickets!
+One pay box even enables you to buy train tickets directly!

 Healthcare is cheap

 Costs for healthcare services are cheaper compared to other countries.
 A lot of foreigners come here for various medical and dental services.
 While you can pay the full price, having travel insurance lowers the costs.
 There are different Georgian insurance companies, like TBC Insurance, GPH Holding, Arti, and Imedi.

 However, if you’d like to have an international one, I would suggest Safetywing’s Global Health Insurance with excellent coverage of all sorts of things, even COVID-19.

 Negotiating prices for pretty much everything is possible, especially buying groceries in bazaars, renting/buying an apartment, taxi rides, intercity shared taxis, etc. If you are good at bargaining, you can always try to lower prices here.

 Shipping goods to Tbilisi from elsewhere is possible